By Vicki Johnson

 #2 Speak to at least 3 former fellows

 In speaking with thousands of fellowship applicants over the last ten years, I discovered a key difference between fellowship winners and those rejected: fellowship winners spoke to former fellows during the application process.
 Think about it: who else can tell you what the fellowship committee is really looking for?
 Who else can tell you what the interview process is like?
-Who else can connect you with multiple former fellows of that program?
+Who else can tell you what made their application for this specific fellowship stand out?

 I recommend getting a personal introduction to a fellow through a mutual contact.
 There are a number of ways to get introductions.
 First, you can contact the fellowship organization to ask if they have alumni contacts who are willing to speak to applicants.
 Second, you can use a LinkedIn advanced search to identify people in your network who know former fellows.
 Third, you can contact your alma mater’s fellowship or career office to ask if they know of alumni who have won the fellowship.